handymenny/uecapabilityparser-preprocessor/README.md

 ## Description
 The pre processing consists of two steps:

+1. The input is converted to pcap.<br>
-1. Baseband logs are converted to pcap by [scat](https://github.com/fgsect/scat).
+    a.
+For types `DLF, HDF, QMDL/QDML2 DIAG, SDM` baseband logs are converted to pcap by [scat](https://github.com/fgsect/scat).<br>
+    b.
+For type `NSG JSON` the pcap header and the pcap packets are extracted from the json.<br>
+    c.
+For types `PCAP, PCAPNG` nothing is done in this step.
 2. The messages relevant for uecapabilityparser are extracted from the pcap (step 1 result or input).
 These messages are stored in an optimized pcap.
 This step uses tshark (part of Wireshark).

 ## Usage